aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/FACC100/Lecture 4.md

 		- C
 			- Decision to speak publicly, but in a reduced capacity to avoid public panic
 			- Public panic bad
+			- All public statements were to reassure the public and justify works
 			-